 The Queens Baton Relay arrived in Scotland at Coldstream on the morning of Saturday 14th June 2014 and is currently travelling around Scotland for 40 days visiting more than 400 Communities in every local authority area.
 As the Relay travels around Scotland, up to 4,000 individual Batonbearers are carrying Her Majesty’s message until it reaches the opening ceremony at Celtic Park, Glasgow on 23rd July 2014.

-The launch of the relay is a significant milestone for Police Scotland in the lead up to the Glasgow 2014 Commonwealth Games, as it signifies the first time officers will be deployed on the streets of Scotland for a Games event.
+The arrival of the Relay is a particularly significant milestone for Police Scotland in the lead up to the opening of the Glasgow 2014 Commonwealth Games, as it signifies the first operational deployment of officers on the streets of Scotland for a Games event.

-The baton is an integral part of the Commonwealth Games celebrations and during the Opening Ceremony in Glasgow on 23rd July 2014 the baton will be returned to Her Majesty the Queen where she will read out her message to the Commonwealth that is carried within it.
+The Baton is an integral part of the Commonwealth Games celebrations and during the Opening Ceremony in Glasgow on 23rd July 2014 the Baton will be returned to Her Majesty the Queen where she will read out her message to the Commonwealth.

 For further information about the Queen’s Baton Relay please visit the Glasgow 2014 website.

 You can also keep up-to-date with the progress of the Queen’s Baton Relay following the Police Scotland Facebook and Twitter pages.

 For more photos of Police Scotland and the Queens Batton Relay visit our Police Scotland blipfoto page.